-(i) basic skills, such as reading, writing, mathematics, and communications;
+(i) basic skills, such as reading, writing, financial literacy, digital literacy, mathematics, and communications;

-(4) the program may provide income supplements, when needed, to participants for housing, counseling, tuition, and other basic needs;
+(4) the program may provide income supplements not to exceed $2,000 per participant, when needed, to participants for housing, counseling, tuition, and other basic needs;

-(5) individuals served by the program must be 18 years of age or older as of the date of enrollment, and have household income in the calendar year immediately before entering the program that is 100 percent or less of the federal poverty guideline for Minnesota, based on family size; and
+(5) individuals served by the program must be 18 years of age or older as of the date of enrollment, and have household income in the six months immediately before entering the program that is 200 percent or less of the federal poverty guideline for Minnesota, based on family size; and

 (6) the program must be certified by the commissioner of employment and economic development as meeting the requirements of this subdivision.

-For purposes of a placement grant under this section, a qualified graduate is a graduate of a job training program qualifying under subdivision 2 who is placed in a job in Minnesota that pays at least $9 per hour or its equivalent plus health care benefits.
-To qualify for a retention grant under this section for a retention fee, a job in which the graduate is retained must pay at least $10 per hour or its equivalent plus health care benefits at the end of the first year of employment.
+For purposes of a placement grant under this section, a qualified graduate is a graduate of a job training program qualifying under subdivision 2 who is placed in a job in Minnesota that pays at least the current state minimum wage.
+To qualify for a retention grant under this section for a retention fee, a job in which the graduate is retained must pay at least the current state minimum wage.

 (a) A program certified by the commissioner under subdivision 2 must comply with the requirements of this subdivision.